Boise State is one of the newest FBS teams to take part in the recent wave of conference realignment. The program announced it is going to the Pac-12.

 Boise State and every team leaving the Mountain West will have to pay the conference $17 million just for leaving the league with a minimum notice of one year.
 Any notice less than that amount of time would’ve been $34 million.

-As part of the Pac-12/Mountain West scheduling agreement made this year, the MW will also be owed at least roughly $55 million in poaching penalties for the five teams going to the Pac-12.
+As part of the Pac-12/Mountain West scheduling agreement last year, the MW will also be owed at least roughly $55 million in poaching penalties for the five teams going to the Pac-12.

 One Mountain West team would’ve cost the Pac-12 $10 million, while two would’ve been $20.5 million.
 Five teams is $55 million, and six would be $67.5 million.